samejack/point-core/README.md

 This is a PHP IoC/DI Module Container.It can inject instance of object through the @Annotation on PHPDoc.

 ## Features
-* Dependency injection
+* Dependency Injection
-* Inversion of control
+* Inversion of Control
-* Lazy loading
+* File/Class Lazy Loading
-* Annotation configuration
+* Configuration by PHP Annotation
+* Rich Module Framework

 ## Annotaion Specification
 | Annotation          | Description                |